gebbber/responsify-express/README.md

     res.NotFound404('Content not found'); // Add error message res.NotFound404({err: caughtError}); // Add error object

-    res.NotFound404(""); //These both send empty responses with res.NotFound404();   //a 404 status code.
+    res.NotFound404(""); // These both send empty responses with res.NotFound404();   // a 404 status code.

-    res.NotFound404; //doesn't work! (works only when used as middleware)
+    res.NotFound404; // Doesn't work! (works only when used as middleware)

 }
 ```